 The procedure takes around an hour.

-You will be able to drive in around 1-2 days.
+You will be able to drive after 1-2 days.

-You will be able to write comfortably in around 5 weeks.
+You will be able to write comfortably after about 5 weeks.